TimSimpson/simple-cget/README.md

 (Note: This requires the environment variable EMSCRIPTEN to exist and point to the root of the Emscripten directory.
 Installing and using Emscripten is outside the scope of this tutorial).

+Cget does this by creating a second toolchain file (the way it did before) that includes the one you specify.
+This allows it to override the directories used by the build process to the directory cget creates.

 Run it with:

     node cget/bin/zdapp.js

 TODO: The above doesn't work and I'm not sure why.
 The below alternative works fine.

-Alternatively, you can build it like this:
+Alternatively, you can build it by invoking CMake directly and passing it cget's toolchain:

     mkdir build
     cd build